severgroup-tt/topmind-ios-framework/README.md

 CocoaPods

-Just add pod

-`pod 'TopMindSDK', :git => 'https://github.com/severgroup-tt/topmind-ios-framework', :branch => 'master'`

-into your Podfile.
+Just add pod  `pod 'TopMindSDK'` into your Podfile.

 Then run `pod install`